2026 United States Senate election in Georgia

 The 2026 United States Senate election in Georgia will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Georgia.
-A runoff election is to be held on December 1, 2026 if no candidate gets a majority.
-Primaries will be held on May 19, 2026, with runoff elections on June 16, 2026 if no candidate gets a majority in the primary.
-Incumbent Democratic Senator Jon Ossoff, first elected in 2021, is running for election to a second term in office.
-Several Republicans have indicated interest in running, including U.S. Representatives Buddy Carter, Rich McCormick, and Mike Collins; state agriculture commissioner Tyler Harper; and state insurance commissioner John F. King.
-Republican Governor Brian Kemp was seen as a major contender, but announced in May 2025 that he would not run.
+Democratic incumbent Jon Ossoff is seeking a second term.
+He is being challenged by Republican congressman Mike Collins.
+A runoff election is scheduled for December 1 if no candidate gets a majority.

+Primary elections were held on May 19, with Ossoff running unopposed for the Democratic nomination.
+No candidate obtained a majority in the first round of the Republican primary between Collins, former football coach Derek Dooley, and congressman Buddy Carter, leading to a runoff between Collins and Dooley on June 16.
+After receiving an endorsement from President Donald Trump, Collins was nominated with 55.5% of the vote.

-Along with Michigan, this will be one of two Democratic-held Senate seats up for election in 2026 in a state that Donald Trump won in the 2024 presidential election, winning 51% of the vote against Kamala Harris's 49%.
+This will be one of two Democratic-held Senate seats up for election in 2026 in a state won by Trump in 2024, along with Michigan.

 Background

 Georgia is considered to be a purple or swing state at the federal level.
 It was a top battleground state in the 2020 and 2024 presidential elections.

 Both parties have seen success in the state in recent years.
 The state backed Joe Biden by 0.24% and Donald Trump by 2.2%, respectively in 2020 and 2024.
 Democrats hold both of Georgia's U.S. Senate seats.
-Republicans hold all statewide executive offices, control both chambers of the legislature, and hold a majority in Georgia's U.S. House delegation.
+Republicans control all statewide executive offices, (Note: While Democrats did flip 2 seats in the 2025 Georgia Public Service Commission special election, Republicans still hold a 3–2 majority.) control both chambers of the legislature, and hold a majority in Georgia's U.S. House delegation.

 As one of only two seats up held by a Democrat in a state that voted for Trump in 2024, the race is expected to be competitive.